PEGA0016 alert: Cache reduced to target size

 A cache that is too small hurts performance by requiring more objects to be fetched from the database (or fetched from the file system or loaded by a class loader) than from the cache.
 However, a cache that is too large can also hurt performance because it reduces the memory that is available for other processing within the JVM.

-Calculate the optimal setting for the caches based on the guidance in Rule Caches, and adjust the prconfig.xml file settings.
+Calculate the optimal setting for the caches and adjust the prconfig.xml file settings accordingly.